retronicdesign/AmigaExternalFloppyAdapter/README.md

 This PCB has been sketch on WinTypon v8.3
 Full compatible Gerber files included

-You can have it build at [PCBWay](https://pcbway.com/g/J4X1Dw) under my shared projects.
+You can buy a ready made version on my website: [Retronic Design Store](https://www.retronicdesign.com/en/store).

 ## Bill of material